stevekanger/scrollpro/README.md

 | element | false    | the observer element | HTMLElement | The element that you want to tween.
 If not specified it will default to the element passed in as the observer                                                                             |
 | css     | true     | undefined            | object      | This is an object of valid javascript css values.
 The key will be a javascript css key and the value can only be specified as a string.
 No numbers allowed and it will explain why below. |

-To specify a tween you start with a javascript css object notation eg. `marginTop: '20px'`.
-To set the from and to values that you want to use you would place them comma seperated in curly brackets inside the value string like so: `{ marginTop: '{0, 300}px'}`.
+To specify a tween you start with javascript css object notation eg. `{ marginTop: '20px' }`.
+To set the `from` and `to` values place them in curly braces seperated by a comma like so: `{ marginTop: '{0, 300}px'}`.
 So in this example you would tween the css `margin-top` from 0px to 300px while the element is in the viewport.
+You will have to account for any vertical movement by adding an offset to the beginning or end of the observation.
 Below we will do a full example of you setting up a tween to translateY 500px.

 ```js
 const element = document.getElementById('tween')